-- \ Reason we need psychological safety (voices are welcome and expected) - All people do "impression management" no one wants to look ignorant (don't ask questions), incompetent (don't admit a weakness or mistake), intrusive (don't offer ideas), negative (don't critique the status quo) - In general, the higher status you had, the more psychological safety.
-But in groups of the highest people we all revert to "impression management" - \ There are real benefits to psychological safety - In medical setting, higher psychological safety lead to 18% reduction in bad accidents and deaths
+- Reason we need psychological safety (voices are welcome and expected) - All people do "impression management" no one wants to look ignorant (don't ask questions), incompetent (don't admit a weakness or mistake), intrusive (don't offer ideas), negative (don't critique the status quo) - In general, the higher status you had, the more psychological safety.
+But in groups of the highest people we all revert to "impression management" - There are real benefits to psychological safety - In medical setting, higher psychological safety lead to 18% reduction in bad accidents and deaths - Leadership behaviors explain the difference between safe and not safe environment

-- \ Leadership behaviors explain the difference between safe and not safe environment - Not just at top level, but all levels, as psychological safety lives in groups (not individuals, not organizations) - We need to train all levels of manager to be happy with disagreement - Psychological safety enables learning behaviors - "But fear is a motivator!": Yes, but wrong kind as it impairs analytical thinking - "But what about performance standards?": Need both performance standards and psychological safety - Argument is that we need to be in the "learning zone", that there is no trade-off between these concerns.
+- We need to train all levels of manager to be happy with disagreement - Psychological safety enables learning behaviors - "But fear is a motivator!": Yes, but wrong kind as it impairs analytical thinking - "But what about performance standards?": Need both performance standards and psychological safety - Argument is that we need to be in the "learning zone", that there is no trade-off between these concerns.
 In fact, cannot achieve high performance without both psychological safety and standards